The Ultimate Guide To Visit Beijing Temple Of Heaven

 1420 – The Ming Emperor Yongle Zhu Di moved the capital from Nanjing to Beijing.
 The temple was built by copying the Temple of Heaven and Earth in Nanjing.
 The Main building is called the Hall of Dasi.

 1530 – Ming Emperor Zhu Houcong built the Circular Mound Altar south of the Temple of Heaven and Earth to worship heaven.
-And built the Temple of Earth at the north of the Forbidden City.
+And made the Temple of Earth at the north of the Forbidden City.
 Hall of Dasi is renamed Hall of Daxiang for praying for a good harvest, and the roof has three colors (blue, yellow, and green)

 1911 – The worship of Heaven was abolished